opendroid-project/docs/wiki/Building_101.md

 * Kernel tree
 * Other hardware/ repos

 The exact repos to clone varies from device to device.
-Some devices may use a common tree(which means that you have to clone 2 device and vendor trees), while others(especially samsung trees) have many hardware/ dependencies.
+Some devices may use a common tree (which means that you have to clone 2 device and vendor trees), while others (especially samsung trees) have many hardware/ dependencies.

-Sometimes, the device tree maintainer might have been kind enough to share a "local manifest".
+Sometimes, the device maintainer might have been kind enough to share a "local manifest".
 This basically allows you to clone the trees hassle-free with `repo`.

 If you are lucky enough to have a local manifest, just drop it in to
 ```